-Specifications on update intervals and access rules should be provided within a delegated act, describing details of performance and durability requirements as mentioned in Articles 10(3a) and 14(2b) and/or the implementing act on the general access rules for the battery passport (Article 65(7)).
-In the following the individual data attributes as described in the Battery Regulation are assessed.
+Specifications on update intervals should be provided within a delegated act, describing details of performance and durability requirements as mentioned in Articles 10(6) and 14(4) and/or the implementing act on the general access rules for the battery passport (Article 77(7)).
+Clarifying details on requirement updates for battery passport data should occur as soon as possible, because it has significant impact on the technical implementation of the battery passport and the volume of data transfer.
+Sufficient lead-time is especially important as the development of battery management systems and other technical infrastructure will have to be adjusted to requirements.

+In the following chapters the individual data attributes as described in the Battery Regulation are assessed.